 You may notice changes when you do a monthly breast self-exam.
 By doing a regular self-check of your breast, you can become familiar with the normal changes in your breasts.

 What increases the risk of invasive breast cancer?

 There’s no way to know if you’ll develop an invasive form of breast cancer, but there are things that increase your chances, many of which you can’t change.

 Older women are at higher risk.
-According to the American Cancer Society, 1 out of 8 women diagnosed with invasive breast cancer are under age 45.
+About 10% of women diagnosed with invasive breast cancer are under age 45.
 And 2 out of every 3 women with invasive breast cancer are age 55 or older when they’re first diagnosed.

 Your genetics and family history of breast cancer play roles.
 It’s more common among white women than black, Asian, or Hispanic women.

 After surgery to remove the tumor, a doctor will check it and assign a grade to it.
 The grade depends on how closely the cancer cells resemble normal cells when viewed under a microscope.
 Low-grade cancer cells are similar to normal breast cells.
 Higher grade breast cancer cells look more different.
 They show the cancer is more aggressive.

 The doctor will also test for estrogen receptors and progesterone receptors.
 This test will show whether the female hormones -- estrogen and progesterone -- influence the cancer cells.
 If the test is positive, it means hormones cause the cancer cells to grow.
 In that case, therapies to suppress or block hormones may help treat the cancer.